 How can I teach my child coding?

-You can teach your child coding by signing them up for online classes!
-Live online classes make it possible to learn coding from a highly trained expert no matter where you live or what your education budget is.
-Also, enrolling in live online classes is the number one option when it comes to teaching a child to code, because they provide a structured learning path and clear learning objectives.
+Teach your child coding by signing them up for online classes.
+Live online classes make it possible to learn coding from a highly trained expert no matter where you live.
+Enrolling in live online classes is the number one option when it comes to teaching a child to code, because they provide a structured learning path and clear learning objectives.
 And because the instructor can ensure your child gets the answers they need to keep moving along, rather than getting frustrated and stuck.

 Explore the best coding classes for kids

-We have narrowed down a list of the best online coding classes for kids that are effective and fun, to get your child started on a successful path of learning to coding.
+We have narrowed down a list of the best online kids coding classes that are effective and fun, to get your child started on a successful path of learning to coding.

 Pros: Scratch is easy to use and is offered for ages 8-16.
 The language has a large online community and high ratings.